skhiggins/ra_guide/README.md

 In academic projects, it's essential to keep files synchronized between multiple computers and backed-up over time.
 This allows to easily share scripts and results with PIs, keep raw and processed data backed up, maintain a record of changes in different files, and permit other RAs and PIs to work on the same papers, presentations and scripts.
 We accomplish all of these tasks with the help of Dropbox, Github and Overleaf: Dropbox mainly for backing-up data, GitHub to track the history of file changes and update files, and Overleaf to allow PIs to easily modify papers without having to use a Latex processor.
 This system also integrates with the KLC server for processing large datasets.

 Our system works the following way:
 1. **Local folder set-up and structure**.
-For existing projects, you should [clone the repo in your computer](#setting-up-an-existing-repo-on-the-server-or-a-new-computer).
+For existing projects, you should [clone the GitHub repo in your computer](#setting-up-an-existing-repo-on-the-server-or-a-new-computer).
 If this is a new project, start by setting up a local project folder with the following structure:
     - **admin**: This folder should contain administrative files, for example agreements, contracts, and grant proposals.
     - **data**: Only raw data go in this folder.
     - **documentation**: Documentation about the data goes in this folder.